 Wives and Husbands

-- – the wives whose adornment shouldn’t be external (elaborate hair-braiding, and gold adornments, or putting on fine clothes)
+- wives whose adornment shouldn’t be external (elaborate hair-braiding, and gold adornments, or putting on fine clothes)

 - For in this way also, the holy women of old who hoped in God were adorning themselves, submitting themselves to their own husbands.

-- In the same way, husbands be dwelling with your wives according to knowledge, as with a weaker vessel (the female), giving her due honor as you’re also joint-heirs of the grace of life, in order for your prayers not to be hindered.
+- In the same way, husbands be dwelling with your wives with knowledge and understanding,4“knowledge and understanding” is one word in Greek, which primarily means “knowledge”, but very regularly has the sense of understanding as well. since the female is the weaker vessel; giving them due honor since they’re also joint-heirs of the grace of life, in order for your prayers not to be hindered.

 Good and evil, blessing and suffering